Bane-NOR/platform-docs/docs/integration/Payload-Manager/Getting-Started/Skyporten.md

 Once you have your own integration, you have to write your own logic for fetching a maskinPorten token.
 Some code examples from DigDir might be of assistance: https://docs.digdir.no/docs/Maskinporten/maskinporten_guide_apikonsument

 Lastly, you have to implement code to interact with our storage accounts.
-We have user examples in Dotnet to achieve this showcased in our guide: [Uploading and downloading files](/docs/integration/Payload-Manager/User-Guides/Uploading-and-downloading-files.md)
+We have user examples in Dotnet to achieve this showcased in our guide: [Uploading files with skyporten](/docs/integration/Payload-Manager/User-Guides/Uploading-files-with-skyporten.md)

 ### TLDR
 - Create your own self service integration